Nabilabintaakter/MileScape-client/README.md

 # Milescape - Marathon Management System

-The **Milescape** is a full-stack web application designed to simplify the organization of marathon events.
-It connects event organizers with participants, enabling users to create, manage, and apply for marathon events seamlessly.
+The **Milescape** is a Marathon Management System that allows event organizers to create and manage marathon events.
+Users can sign up for marathons, track their applications, and manage their participation through a personalized dashboard.
+The project is built with React on the frontend and Node.js on the backend, with MongoDB for data storage and Firebase for authentication.

 ## 🌐 **Live Website**
 [Visit the Live Site](https://coffee-store-5b114.web.app/)

-## ✨ **Features**
+## ✨ **Key Features**
 1. **Dynamic User Experience**: Users can create, update, and delete marathon events dynamically.
 2. **Participant Management**: Logged-in users can apply for marathons, manage their registrations, and track their activities via a personal dashboard.
 3. **Responsive Design**: Optimized for mobile, tablet, and desktop views to ensure accessibility on all devices.